-- Simple to understand and interpret; trees can be visualized. - Uses a white box model, where conditions are easily explained by boolean logic. - Can approximate an arbitrary (reasonable) boundary and capture complex non-linear relationships between attributes. - Capable of handling multi-class problems. - Little data preparation, unlike other techniques requiring normalization, dummy variables, or missing value removal. - ► Handles numerical and categorical data. - Not sensitive to outliers since the splitting is based on the proportion of examples within the split ranges and not on absolute values. - ► The cost of using a well-balanced tree is logarithmic in the number of data points used to train it.
+- Simple to understand and interpret; trees can be visualized. - Uses a white box model, where conditions are easily explained by boolean logic. - Can approximate an arbitrary (reasonable) boundary and capture complex non-linear relationships between attributes. - Capable of handling multi-class problems. - Little data preparation, unlike other techniques requiring normalization, dummy variables, or missing value removal. - Handles numerical and categorical data. - Not sensitive to outliers since the splitting is based on the proportion of examples within the split ranges and not on absolute values. - ► The cost of using a well-balanced tree is logarithmic in the number of data points used to train it.

-- Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - Instability: Small data variations can result in very different trees.
+- Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - ► Instability: Small data variations can result in very different trees.
 This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation.

-- Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - ► Instability: Small data variations can result in very different trees.
-This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty expressing certain concepts, such as XOR, parity, or multiplexer problems (see the next slide). - Bias in trees: Decision trees can create biased trees if some classes dominate.
+- Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - Instability: Small data variations can result in very different trees.
+This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty learning certain concepts, such as XOR. - Bias in trees: Decision trees can create biased trees if some classes dominate.
 Balancing the dataset is recommended.

-- Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - ► Instability: Small data variations can result in very different trees.
-This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty expressing certain concepts, such as XOR, parity, or multiplexer problems (see the next slide). - ▶ Bias in trees: Decision trees can create biased trees if some classes dominate.
+- Overfitting: Trees can be over-complex and not generalize well, needing pruning or limits on tree depth. - Instability: Small data variations can result in very different trees.
+This is mitigated in ensemble methods. - Non-smooth predictions: Decision trees make piecewise constant approximations, which are not suitable for extrapolation. - Difficulty learning certain concepts, such as XOR. - Bias in trees: Decision trees can create biased trees if some classes dominate.
 Balancing the dataset is recommended. - ► Learning optimal trees is NP-complete: Heuristic algorithms like greedy algorithms are used, which do not guarantee globally optimal trees.
 Ensemble methods can help.